mentat-collective/emmy/README.md

 > with rich support for [TeX](https://en.wikipedia.org/wiki/TeX) rendering and
 > plotting.

-Install `Leva.cljs` into your ClojureScript project using the instructions at its Clojars page:
+Install `Emmy` into your Clojure(Script) project using the instructions at its Clojars page:

 [![Clojars Project][clojars]][clojars-url]